Bailout

 But the pivot may be whether the ultimate problem comes in the biggest

-bailed out economy of all: the United States of Lockheed and Chrysler, overnight
+bailed out economy of all: the United States of Lockheed and Chrysler,

-and shady Asian political donors filling the Lincoln bedroom.
+than Seoul and shady Asian political donors filling the Lincoln bedroom.

 Pejorative as that may sound, if there's a giant global economic bubble